mustafaascha/dsl/chapters/Lambda.md

 }
 ```

+and use it like this:

 ```{r}
 sapply(1:4, lambda[x, 4 * x**2])
 mapply(lambda[x, y, y*x], x = 1:4, y = 4:7)
 ```

+The approach here is to make `lambda` an object with a class we can use for defining a special case of the subscript operator.
+The only purpose of `lambda` is dispatch the subscript function to the right specialisation, and that specialisation of the subscript operator does exactly what the `lambda` function above did.
+The only difference is that it takes an extra first argument, which is the `lambda` object.
+We don’t use it for anything so we simply ignore it.

 ## Don’t do this at home